 So many types of produce come in mesh bags – from onion sets to citrus fruits.
 I hate to just throw them out, and I can only reuse so many for storage, so I decided to upcycle some of the produce bags into easy, no sew kitchen scrubbies.
-If you have more than you can use yourself, they also make a nice addition to a natural cleaning gift basket.
 I found that four mesh bags from oranges made a firm scrubbie that fits well in my hand.

 How to Make Kitchen Scrubbies from Produce Bags